 Tips:

-- Check the label carefully when buying pumpkin puree at the store.
-What you want for these cookies is pure pumpkin puree.
+- Check the label carefully when buying pumpkin purée at the store.
+What you want for these cookies is pure pumpkin purée.
 It's easy to get it confused with pumpkin pie mix, also sold in cans.

 - Use softened butter so that it will properly aerate when blended with the sugars.
 Leave it out at room temperature to soften, or try one of these tricks to soften butter faster.

 - A cookie scoop is great for this recipe: it makes it easy to portion the sticky dough onto the baking sheet.
-Here are the cookie scoops I use. (affiliate link.)
+Here are the cookie scoops I use.

 - Bake the cookies until they're just set and light—don't overbake or they'll be dry.